Mark Ronson: 2018–present: Silk City, "Shallow", Late Night Feelings and Night People

 In 2018, Ronson founded his own label, Zelig Records, an imprint of Columbia Records and the first artist he signed was singer King Princess.
 He formed the duo Silk City with fellow producer Diplo.
 Their first single "Electricity" featuring Dua Lipa was released on 6 September and peaked at the US Dance Club Songs and received the Grammy Award for Best Dance Recording at the 61st Annual Grammy Awards.

-In May 2018, it was revealed that Ronson was working with Miley Cyrus in the studio.
+In May 2018, it was revealed that Ronson was working with the American singer Miley Cyrus in the studio.
 Their first collaboration "Nothing Breaks Like a Heart" was released in November 2018.
 Ronson also co-wrote the song "Shallow" for the film A Star Is Born with his frequent collaborators Lady Gaga, Andrew Wyatt, and Anthony Rossomando.
 The song earned Ronson an Academy Award and the Golden Globe Award for Best Original Song, as well as two Grammy nominations, winning the Grammy Award for Best Song Written for Visual Media.

-On 12 April 2019, it was announced that Mark Ronson would release his fifth album, Late Night Feelings, on 26 June 2019.
-The album features Miley Cyrus, Angel Olsen, Lykke Li and Camila Cabello.
+On 12 April 2019, it was announced that Ronson would release his fifth album, Late Night Feelings, on 26 June 2019.
+The album features Cyrus, Angel Olsen, Lykke Li and Camila Cabello.
 Ronson has described the album as a collection of "sad bangers," with the title track laying down a warm mid-tempo dance groove under Li's melancholy vocals.
 On 12 October 2019, BBC Two broadcast the documentary Mark Ronson: From the Heart, directed by Carl Hindmarch.
 In June 2021, Ronson, along with the Foo Fighters, shared a "re-version" of their single "Making a Fire".

 In 2023, Ronson was announced as the executive producer of Barbie the Album, the soundtrack of the film Barbie by Greta Gerwig.
 In addition to executive producing the album, Ronson also served as co-producer and co-writer on several of the tracks, including "Dance the Night", "What Was I Made For?", "Man I Am", and "I'm Just Ken".
 He co-wrote the score of the film.
 In October 2023 Ronson released a remixed version of Mina's classic "Ancora, ancora, ancora".
 The song premiered at Gucci’s runway at Milan Fashion Week in September 2023.

-Ronson's debut memoir Night People: How To Be A DJ in ‘90s New York City was published by Grand Central Publishing on September 16, 2025.
+Ronson's debut memoir Night People: How To Be A DJ in ‘90s New York City was published by Grand Central Publishing on 16 September 2025.
+He received the Brit Award for Outstanding Contribution to Music at the Brit Awards in February 2026.